 There has been no shortage of heist films over the years with directors from all over the world trying their hand at making one.
 Sure, they’re rather formulaic but they can be a lot of fun to watch if they’re done right… IF they’re done right.
 With WAY DOWN (also known as THE VAULT), Spanish filmmaker Jaume Balagueró (three of the four [REC] films) has decided to throw his hat into the ring with a film that features a multinational cast and an alphabet soup of screenwriters.
 The latter is never a good sign.

 Now where have we seen this before?
-Of course, there are the natural comparisons to the OCEAN’S films and even Thom comments on the connection.
+Of course, there are the natural comparisons to the OCEAN’S films and even Thom comments on that connection.
 The bigger similarity, though, is with the Netflix series MONEY HEIST.
 Season 3 is exactly this!
 Perhaps WAY DOWN’s screenwriters were working on this film while the MONEY HEIST team was working on theirs.
 That happens, and when it does, the pressure is on for the second place team to come up with a better story.
-Unfortunately, that didn’t happen here.
-Balagueró gives audiences a cliché laden film featuring a cast of B-list actors.
-Highmore, who also got a producer credit, has all the charisma of a soggy piece of French toast.
+Unfortunately, that doesn’t happen here.
+Balagueró gives audiences a cliché-laden story featuring a cast of B-list actors.
+Highmore, who also got a producer credit, has all the charisma of a soggy English muffin.
 He does have the film’s best line, though, when he says, “I’m an engineer”.
-Yeah, when I want to pull off the mother of all heists, I’m going to make sure I hire an engineering student because no one else can problem solve like they can.
+Yeah, when I want to pull off the mother of all heists, I’m going to make sure to hire an engineering student because no one else can problem solve in the real world like they can.

 While WAY DOWN is far from being a dumpster fire, it’s just not very exciting to watch.
 We’ve seen it before and we’ve seen it done much better.

 WAY DOWN opens in cinemas today in Hong Kong.
 Save your money.